Erato949/confluence-mcp-server/task.md

     *   [x] Apply mocking to `get_spaces` tests.
     *   [x] Apply mocking to `Get_Page` tests.
 *   [x] Resolve all test failures for `Get_Spaces` tests (manual mocking refactor).
+*   [x] Resolved all test failures (89/89 passing) by correcting AnyIO backend configuration for asyncio and fixing URL assertion logic in create_page tests.
 *   [ ] Ensure all future tools are developed with corresponding automated tests.
 *   [ ] Integrate test execution into the development workflow (e.g., a simple script or command to run all tests).